PeterTucker/B2S-2-PinUp-Image-Extractor/README.md

 # B2S-2-PinUp-Image-Extractor
 A small python script that extracts Backglass &amp; FullDMD images from .directb2s files, and saves them to PinUp Popper's media folder.

-### Todo:
+### Features:
-- Implement pillow(image library) for boosting brightness on images
-- Add light/dark options for user as second step.
-- Add to README.md instructions on how to install Pillow
+- Option to overwrite previously extracted images
+- The default images in a .directb2s file are dark, the script gives you the option to lighten them using the Python Pillow Image Manipulation library.

-Right now it only works for VPX, but in the future, I may give it the option to work with FX2, FX3, and Future Pinball.
+Right now it only works for VPX, but in the future, I may give it the option to work with FX, FX3, and Future Pinball.
 Feel free to fork.

 ## Instructions
 1. Install "Pinup Popper Baller Installer"